 see here for the solution.

-☼ Line Breaks: Breaking a line of text without using the <Enter> key.
+Moving down a line without using the <Enter> key

 Just press <Ctrl+Shift+L>

 This gives some of the same effect as pressing

 <Enter> — but it is interpreted by WordPerfect as a break in the line, not as an end of the current paragraph.

 paragraph text (including outlines, lists, and bullet text) from

 "wrapping" around to the left margin on the next line.
 Instead, it immediately positions

 not at the left margin.
 Hence, a line break goes

 straight "down a line" from previously indented text.
 (If the previous

 text is not indented the cursor will be positioned at the left margin